Hafsa2N/Frontend-Web-Development-Projects-HTML-CSS-JavaScript-/README.md

-# 🌟 The Student Spot Summer Internship - May 2025
+Web Development Projects – May 2025

 Welcome!
-This repository contains my completed tasks for **The Student Spot Web Development Internship (May 2025)**.
+This repository contains a collection of my front-end web development projects built in May 2025.
-It includes HTML, CSS, JavaScript, and responsive design using Bootstrap.
+The projects demonstrate practical skills in HTML, CSS, JavaScript, responsive design, and Bootstrap, focusing on clean UI design and interactive functionality.

----

-## 🚀 Task Overview

 ### 1. 🧑‍💻 Portfolio Website
 A personal portfolio showcasing my background and resume with clean UI and interactivity.